 Don’t stop reading.
 I’m not going to explain anything about GDPR.

-What is important, though, is that your larger customers, particularly those in the USA, care about privacy and how you handle personal information and general IT security.
-In the last year SE Labs has received multiple requests (requirements, actually) to demonstrate that we take security seriously as part of general compliance programmes run by big customers.
+What is important, though, is that your larger customers, particularly those in the USA, care about privacy.
+They care about how you handle personal information and general IT security.
+In the last year general compliance programmes run by big customers have required SE Labs to demonstrate that we take security seriously.

 The idea is that large companies can require their suppliers to comply with various rules.
 If the suppliers decline, they stop being suppliers.